huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/adding-a-shortcut-menu-in-a-tool-window.md

     }
     ```

-8. Yönergeleri kullanarak aynı dosyaya aşağıdaki yönergeleri ekleyin:
+8. Aşağıdaki using yönergelerini aynı dosyaya ekleyin:

     ```csharp
     using Microsoft.VisualStudio.Shell;